openware/kaigara/README.md

 Make sure you've set `KAIGARA_SCOPES` env var before using `kaidump`.

-### Delete secret from the SecretStore
+### Delete configs

-To delete secret from vault, run:
+To delete configs from the storage, run:

 ```bash
 kai del *app.scope.var*
 ```

-For example, if you want to delete `finex_database_host` from `secret` scope in `finex` app, then you run:
+For example, if you want to delete `finex_database_host` from `secret` scope in `finex` app, you should run:

 ```bash
 kai del finex.secret.finex_database_host
 ```

-You can also delete all entries from scope:
+You can also delete all entries from a scope:

 ```bash
 kai del finex.secret.all
 ```

-Or from whole app:
+Or from the whole app:

 ```bash
 kai del finex.all.all
 ```

-Or even all present secrets:
+Or even all present secrets from the current deployment ID:

 ```bash
 kai del all.all.all